 I've already described my day trip to Todos Santos in an earlier post and mentioned I had discovered a fabulous Mexican candy shop there.

-The shop had so many interesting this to check out.
+The shop had so many interesting items to check out.

 A lot of the candy was homemade, some from old family recipes and they were very generous with handing out samples to customers.